cscorley/dissertation/chapters/1_introduction/9_organization.md

 ## Organization

-This work is organized as follows.
+The organization of this work is as follows.
 Chapter \ref{related-work} discusses related work in the area of text retrieval, configuration, and applications in software maintenance.
 Chapter \ref{previous-work} discusses work already completed that influences